abhishekmedhane/S3-FileUpload-UrlGen/README.md

 # File upload to AWS S3

-This packge can be used to upload file in s3.
+This packge can be used to upload file in s3 and get file generated url.

 ## Steps to use package